Skip to main content

 • Detection Evasion: Advanced ransomware mimics normal I/O patterns

-• Backup Targeting: Attackers specifically target backup systems
+• Backup Targeting: Attackers specifically go after backup systems

 • Cost: Global damages expected to exceed $265 billion by 2031